 For inspiration and ideas visit Pinterest to see what other gardeners are doing with their space.

-Building the rockery: what you need to know
+Building a rockery: what you need to know

 What time of year should you build your rockery?